 How do I make this maple syrup coffee recipe vegan?

-To make your maple syrup coffee vegan, simply choose a non-dairy or plant-based milk like oat milk, cashew milk, almond milk, coconut milk, or soy milk.
-You can also skip regular heavy cream and use coconut cream, cashew cream, or vegan heavy cream as a substitute.
-This recipe is a great option for enjoying a delicious, plant-based coffee.
+To make maple syrup coffee vegan, use plant-based milk like oat milk, cashew milk, almond milk, coconut milk, or soy milk.
+Replace heavy cream with coconut cream, cashew cream, or vegan cream for a simple, delicious plant-based coffee.

 Can you make a maple syrup whipped coffee?

-Yes, you can make whipped maple syrup coffee by mixing equal parts of maple syrup, instant coffee, and hot water.
-Use an electric hand mixer to whip the mixture until you get a fluffy coffee cream and achieve the desired whipped dalgona coffee texture.
+Yes, you can make whipped maple syrup coffee by whipping equal parts maple syrup, instant coffee, and hot water with an electric hand mixer until it forms a fluffy dalgona-style coffee cream.

 Maple Syrup Coffee Recipe: Flavored Coffee vs. Latte